UkoeHB/bevy_simplenet/README.md

     - client id = hash(client key)
     - auth key signs { client id, token expiry }
     - client key signs { auth signature }
-- The server should count connections to better support authentication workflows that use an external service to issue auth tokens only if the server is not over-subscribed.
-Auth tokens should include an expiration time so disconnected clients can be forced to reconnect via the auth service.
 - Use const generics to bake protocol versions into `Server` and `Client` directly, instead of relying on factories (currently blocked by lack of robust compiler support).
 Ultimately this will allow switching to stable rust.
 - Add WASM-compatible client backend (see [this crate](https://github.com/workflow-rs/workflow-rs) or [this crate](https://docs.rs/ws_stream_wasm/latest/ws_stream_wasm/)).
 - Message status tracking for server messages.
 This may require changes to `ezsockets` in order to inject a `MessageSignal` insantiated in the `Server::send()` method.